1jour1vin

 Wine rated (2024 guide) 95/100

-A well-composed, textured, and lively Hermitage.
-The nose reveals notes of wild berries, dried herbs, crushed stones, bark, and baking spices.
+A well-structured, textured, and lively Hermitage.
+On the nose, it reveals notes of wild berries, dried herbs, crushed stone, bark, and baking spices.
 It is medium-bodied with fine tannins.
-Broad but concentrated, with a velvety core of wild berries and spices.
+Full-bodied yet concentrated, with a velvety core of wild berries and spices.
 It is juicy, with a fresh and precise finish.
 Made from biodynamically grown grapes certified by Demeter.
-Ready to drink or cellar.
+Ready to drink or for aging.

 Jeb Dunnuck